 5. The equation between your new partner and the kids

-Always remember, for your new spouse, your kids will always be yours and not ours.
+Remember, for your new spouse, your kids will always be yours and not ours.

-It’s true that in many instances close bonds are formed between step-parents and stepchildren, but moments will come when disagreements may result over your kids’ decisions.
+It’s true that in many instances, close bonds are formed between step-parents and stepchildren, but moments will come when disagreements may result over your kids’ decisions.

-6. Are you marrying the new love interest?
+6. Are you marrying someone you love

-Time breeds familiarity between them and ultimately these couples decide to marry.
+Time breeds familiarity between them and ultimately, these couples decide to marry.
 This decision is reached because couples think it’s the obvious outcome of their relationship.

-7. Understanding your emotional needs
+7. Do they understand your emotional needs

 Reevaluate your feelings.

-Figure out which of your emotional needs were not fulfilled which led to divorce in the first place.
-Take a deep look, if your new relationship is not like your first.
+Figure out which of your emotional needs were not fulfilled, which led to divorce in the first place.
+Take a deep look if your new relationship is not like your first.
 Feel your emotions to ensure that the new relationship will take care of all your emotional needs.

-8. Is there financial compatibility?
+8. Is there financial compatibility

 Find the time to seek the right answers to these important questions.

-Ensure them you will love them always.
+Ensure you will love them always

-The adjustment may not be easy and it will come with time.
+The adjustment may not be easy, and it will come with time

 10. Are you ready to work as a team?